Virginia Probate – Who is the Commissioner of Accounts?

 The Virginia Commissioner System

 Virginia’s probate system is unique.
 While most states have probate courts and probate judges, Virginia relies on the Circuit Courts and the Commissioners.
 You won’t find a “Commissioner of Accounts” in any other state.
-In the most simplified terms, the Courts handle the “big” issues that must be reviewed by a judge or clerk, and the Commissioner handles everything else.
+In the most simplified terms, the Courts handle the “big” issues that must be reviewed by a judge, and the Commissioner handles everything else.
 The idea is to reduce the workload of the Court.
 The Commissioners are local attorneys who are appointed by the Circuit Court judges.
 Most Commissioners maintain their private law practices while simultaneously fulfilling their Commissioner roles.
 Commissioners are not financially or administratively supported by the Courts or other public funds.
 Each Commissioner must have her own office and manage and pay her own staff.
 The Circuit Court in each jurisdiction sets a schedule for the fees their Commissioners can charge.
 (Visit Virginia’s Court System website to search for Commissioners throughout the Commonwealth).

 Probate Duties of the Court

 You must personally appear before the Clerk of Court to initially qualify as personal representative of the estate.
 With any luck, that will be the one and only time you must go to Court.
 In that case, the remainder of your communication with be with the Commissioner.
 However, there are a number of situations where you might find yourself returning to Court.
 Here are a few examples:

 - If there is some defect in the execution of the Will (i.e. the notary forgot to stamp his signature, or the Will is not self-proved).